Only yes means yes

 Education specialists on West Coast LEAF’s team

-We recommend an honorarium of at least $250 per workshop but can sometimes offer a lower fee or waive the fee if cost would be a barrier for your group.
+We offer a sliding scale.
+We recommend an honorarium of at least $750 per three-part workshop.
+We can sometimes offer a lower fee or waive the fee if cost would be a barrier for your group.

 On Zoom or in person in Metro Vancouver.
 Where staff capacity permits, we may be able to offer this workshop in other areas of BC if you can fund facilitator travel.